-Ninja is a manufacturer that makes home appliances such as blenders and ovens.
-Generally, their blenders have an impressive build quality, and although they're mostly made of plastic, they feel solid and durable.
+Ninja is a manufacturer that makes home appliances like blenders and ovens.
+Generally, their blenders have impressive build quality, and although they're mostly plastic, they feel solid and durable.
 Most of their jars, lids, and blade assemblies can go right into the dishwasher for an easy clean.
-Some of their blenders also include a couple of unique attachments and accessories, such as a food processor or a micro-juicer.
-However, most can't be used to hot blend, which is a bit disappointing if you want to puree soup.
+Some of their blenders include a couple of unique attachments and accessories, like a food processor or a micro-juicer.
+However, most can't hot blend, which is disappointing if you want to puree soup.

 Ninja produces a few full-size and personal blenders that excel at making silky smoothies.
 Most models tend to offer additional jars that are smaller, so you can easily take them on the go.
-A couple of them also offer unique attachments like a dough blade or a micro-juicer for more versatility, which sets them apart from most other blenders.
+Some of them also have unique attachments like a dough blade or a micro-juicer for more versatility, which sets them apart from most other blenders.
 However, they have limited speed settings, and most can't hot blend, which is a bit disappointing if you like to make purees or soups.

 Ninja manufactures a variety of full-size and personal blenders that feel well-built and sturdy.
-Most come with an additional jar so that you can take your smoothies or other blends with you on-the-go.
+Most come with an additional jar to take your smoothies or other blends with you on the go.
 Some also come with unique attachments or accessories that give you even more versatility when processing food.
 However, they tend to favor preset speeds rather than a speed dial.
 Most Ninja blenders can't hot blend, either.